 Hypochlorous acid (HOCL) may be strong or weak, depending on the level of PPM of the free active chlorine (FAC).
 There are strengths as low as 2.5 PPM and as high as 800 up to 1000 PPM.
 Because these solutions are already 99% water, they are very simple to dilute.

-It’s also important to have an understanding of the FAC (free active chlorine) present in the hypochlorous acid for different uses (measured in parts per million or PPM).
+It’s also important to understand that the FAC (free active chlorine) is present in hypochlorous acid for different uses (measured in parts per million or PPM).

 Note: Microbe Ninja’s line of hypochlorous acid (HOCL) generators can produce pH-neutral HOCL as high as 1000 ppm, which allows you to dilute it with clean water to as low as necessary.

 Here are some examples of both strong and weaker hypochlorous acid solution uses.

 Eye care – Weak – 2.5 PPM HOCL solution is safe for long-term daily use.